 Does the Xfinity Gigabit plan have a data cap?

 Xfinity Gigabit has a 1.2 TB data cap.
 However, you can get unlimited data if you subscribe to their $25 per month xFi Gateway Complete package, which includes unlimited data and a mesh networking kit.
-Depending on current promotions, you may be able to get unlimited data for a lower $10 price in the first year.
+The xFi Complete package is discounted to $0 for the first 24 months of service for new customers in 2023.